FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/SEND_command/_index.md

 ### Perform a send at a specific time

 You can use the mintime and mindate parameters to schedule a transfer for a given date and time.
-These can be relative or absolute values; for more information see Delayed transfers in <a href="../transfer_command_overview/delayed_transfers" class="MCXref xref">Transfer scheduling</a>.
+These can be relative or absolute values; for more information see Delayed transfers in [Transfer scheduling](../transfer_command_overview/delayed_transfers).

 ```
 send part=store1, idf=newmodel, mindate= 20150924, mintime=204500